dahlb/ha_kia_hyundai/README.md

 - Tracking results of asynchronous vehicle APIs through to conclusion.

 ## Installation ##
 You can install this either manually copying files or using HACS.
-Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing!).
+Configuration can be done on UI, you need to enter your username and password.

 - It will allow selection during setup of which vehicle to fetch values for.
 - To set up two vehicles add the integration through HA UI twice.
-- refresh - It will fetch the cached information every 30 minutes from Kia Servers. **Now Configurable**
+- refresh - It will fetch the cached information every 10 minutes from Kia Servers. **Now Configurable**

 ## Supported entities ##
 - Air Conditioner Status, Defroster Status, Set Temperature